papatangosierra/serifu/README.md

 #### Side Notes

-A side note contains text for the benefit of someone else reading the script (e.g., the letterer or editor), but which does _not_ represent any text on the page of the comic itself, is indicated by a line beginning with "!".
+A side note contains text meant to be read by someone else reading the script (e.g., the letterer or editor), but which does _not_ represent any text on the page of the comic itself, is indicated by a line beginning with "!".

     Haruhi: Look, just show me where the cryptid is and nobody gets hurt!
     !
-Haruhi says ウーマー, a wasei eigo construction from the acronym "UMA," or "Unidentified MysteriouAnimal."
+Haruhi says ウーマー, a wasei eigo construction from the acronym "UMA," or "Unidentified Mysterious Animal."
 "Cryptid" is more idiomatic English.

 Or